Elveskevtar/Diveb0mb/README.md

 Make servers more customizable (being able to change gamemode between matches, change amount of players, etc) Make more races, weapons, maps, etc
 Improve all graphics
+Create a short end-game screen with battle stats